JoaoBlimping/pigEngine/doNext.md

+# 4/1/2016
+keep working on this stream reader thing so that I can actually read in files properly to make the factories work.

 # 3/1/2016
 ok now I need to make new kinds of scene that make sense for this new world, I probably can replace all menus with some kind of scene that runs a script and has a picture in